 ● Comply with these state and CID requirements:

--> A person enrolling, whether male or female, who is 65 or 95 will be charged the same monthly cost.
+-> A person enrolling, male or female or 65 or 95, will be charged the exact monthly cost.

--> Any offered plan is available to individuals living in any CT County.
+-> Any company-offered plan must be available to anyone in any CT County.

--> Questions about a person's health history can not be asked.
+-> Questions about an applicant's health history can not be asked.

--> Proposed monthly increases are submitted to the CID.
-When approved, increases become effective.
-Often January 1st.
+-> Any proposed monthly increases must be submitted to the CID.
+When approved, increases usually become effective January 1st.

-Note: CID communications about Medicare Supplements on Medicare.gov and from federal agencies often refer to them as MediGap plans.
+Note: CID communications about Medicare Supplements often refer to them as MediGap plans.

 In addition, all companies offering Supplements in CT must: